-I pretty much carried on as normal the next two weeks, feeling happy at the little secret my belly was hiding and to be honest I felt ok, a little sickness (actually in the evenings) but nothing too bad.
+I pretty much carried on as normal the next few weeks, feeling happy at the little secret my belly was hiding and to be honest I felt ok, a little sickness (actually in the evenings) but nothing too bad.

 The covers, were Scarlet red

 It was a Saturday night and we had been to a party, I’d sat quietly all evening resisting the pull of others to dance and when we finally got home I felt especially exhausted.
 I woke in the middle of the night and felt strange, I couldn’t tell you how but I just knew something was wrong.
 I turned over in bed, it felt wet, and when we turned on the light and I looked beneath at the covers, they were scarlet red with blood.

 It’s funny how fear grips you, takes your breath, blurs the world.
 I heard the call to the ambulance, saw the faces of the paramedics above me, the lights in the roof of the ambulance as it winged its way to hospital but I was consumed with the voice in my head that kept saying my baby was gone.